Every aspect of the editing experience, including features, have been reviewed.

 - Easy styling with the contents of the editor placed inline in the page.

-However, being a totally new editor, with time CKEditor 5 will have more and more features developed and available for the end users to benefit from.
+However, being a totally new editor, with time CKEditor 5 will have more features developed and available for the end users to benefit from.
+To read more about CKEditor 5 latest developments, report issues and feature requests, please go to the CKEditor 5 GitHub repository.

 Highly customizable and extensible